-Financial instruments are recognised initially at fair value plus, for instruments not at fair value through profit or loss, any directly attributable transaction costs.
-Subsequent to initial recognition non-derivative financial instruments are measured as described below.
-Categories of financial instruments are as follows:
+Financial instruments are recognised initially at fair value, for instruments not at fair value through profit or loss, adjusted for any directly attributable transaction costs.
+Subsequent to initial recognition financial instruments are measured as described below:

-Financial assets at fair value through profit or loss
+· Financial assets at fair value through profit or loss

-Financial assets at fair value through profit or loss are financial assets held for trading.
-A financial asset is classified in this category if acquired principally for the purpose of selling in the short term.
-Derivatives are also categorised as held for trading unless they are designated as hedges.
+Financial assets at fair value through profit or loss are financial assets with a different business model other than "hold to collect" or "hold to collect and sell".
+Furthermore, irrespective of the business model, financial assets whose contractual cash flows are not solely payments of principle and interest (SPPI) are accounted for at FVTPL.
+Derivative financial instruments fall into this category unless they are designated as hedges.
 Assets in this category are classified as current assets if expected to be settled within 12 months; otherwise they are classified as non-current.